AloisSeckar/nuxt-ignis/docs/2-3-optional-features.md

 This will reference [default config file](https://github.com/AloisSeckar/nuxt-ignis/blob/main/core/utils/config/content.config.ts) to enable default `@nuxt-content` collection in your project.
 The extra step is required as it seems not possible to transfer the config file from the layer.

-Alternatively, you can ignore Nuxt Ignis' default config and create your own file based on [Nuxt Content docs](https://content.nuxt.com/docs/getting-started/installation#create-your-first-collection).
+Referencing config like this allows to pass in a custom config that will be defu-merged with the defaults provided by Nuxt Ignis.
+Alternatively, you can completely ignore Nuxt Ignis' default config and create your own file based on [Nuxt Content docs](https://content.nuxt.com/docs/getting-started/installation#create-your-first-collection).

 ## Optional features
 Currently, following extra features (not using separate Nuxt Modules) are optional: